Legislation and standards

 Please direct enquiries through our contact page.

-Information on legislation that governs the work of the Auditor-General and the ANAO including the Auditor-General Act 1997 and the Public Governance, Performance and Accountability Act 2013.
+Information on legislation that governs the work of the Auditor-General and the Australian National Audit Office (ANAO).

 Auditor-General Act 1997